 Driving over Snake Pass: our verdict

 We loved driving over Snake Pass!
 It doesn’t take long to cover the 26 miles so it makes sense to take your time and make a day of it.

 Stop and take in your surroundings and check out the places we’ve mentioned in this article.
 Before you know it, you’re free-wheeling downhill all the way to Glossop.
 Manchester looms on the horizon like another world.

 The thing is that when you reach the outskirts of Glossop you’ll want to turn around and go back the other way.
-It’s like being a kid again and wanting another go on the roller-coaster.
+It’s like being a kid again, wanting another go on the roller-coaster.

 Snake Pass is like that.
 One ride is never enough.